-- Find your time to register registration times for current students are available in the Online Access to Student Information System (OASIS). - See "Advising Guidelines" on page 3 for more information.
+- Find your time to register registration times for current students are available in the Online Access to Student Information System (OASIS). - See "Stay on Track with Advising" on page 10 for more information.

-If you have not attended the previous three quarters, contact the Ranger Station.
+If you have not attended the previous four quarters, contact the Ranger Station.